Eating disorders disrupt the innate, trusting relationship between an individual and his or her body.

 For example, it is common to experience a disconnect between true hunger and fullness cues after engaging in eating disorder behaviors such as restricting, binging, and/or purging.
 In addition, individuals often experience digestive discomfort in the form of abdominal cramping, gas, bloating, and diarrhea, among other symptoms, during the nutrition rehabilitation process.

-Restoring this relationship often calls for things feel counter-intuitive such as follow a set-meal plan, adjusting your level of physical activity, or try new foods you fear.
+Restoring this relationship often calls for things that feel counter-intuitive such as follow a set-meal plan, adjusting your level of physical activity, or try new foods you fear.
 But all of these things build a foundation of trust and are completely necessary.

 But can you really trust your body?
 Here are three ways your body is working with you in recovery-even when it feels like it’s betraying you.